redxdev/UnrealRichTextDialogueBox/README.md

 +----------------------+
 ```

 This is jarring, especially if the reader is reading at the same speed that the text is being typed out.
+The general fix is to precalculate where
+the text needs to wrap, and then follow those line breaks instead of calculating new ones every time the effect adds a new letter.

-With normal text blocks this is
-(mostly) simple to fix: use the slate font measurement service to figure out how long text is, programmatically insert newlines until it
+With normal text blocks this is (mostly) simple: use the slate font measurement service to figure out how long text is and programmatically insert newlines
-fits within the bounds of your dialogue box, done.
+until it fits within the bounds of your dialogue box.
 Rich text requires some more trickery due to supporting arbitrary numbers of fonts, sizes,
 weights, and even images.

 ### 2. Rich Text Tags